TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 1. A LoRaWAN end device
 2. A LoRaWAN gateway
 3. An account on any {{% tts %}} deployment.
 There are multiple possibilities
+ - Free
+ - Community
- -
+ - DIY

 Once you have an account.

-1. Login to your
-2. Add a device.
+TODO: Add getting started creating a tenant on TTSC and connecting a device/gateway and getting data.